-Some airlines don’t meet the stringent safety, technical, and regulatory requirements for being approved for flying in the U.S. and Europe.
-Thus, those airlines are banned from flying in the US and European airspace.
+Some airlines don’t meet the stringent safety, technical, and regulatory requirements for being approved for flying in the US and Europe.
+You can find out which airlines are banned from the airspace of the US and Europe here.

-The lists presented, however, do in no way tell the whole story of airline safety.
+However, the lists presented do in no way tell the whole story of airline safety.
 They only represent selected safety criteria set by ICAO (FAA) and the European Union.

 What are the criteria for being an airline banned from flying in the US and Europe?

 The airlines approved as well as the airlines blacklisted by American and European Union aviation authorities end up on the no-fly list based on different criteria.